Technical -Reinforced Concrete

 First / Primary Form of Waterproofing

-The concrete box forming the basement should be well constructed with correctly placed hydrophilic strips or, better still, water bars.
+The concrete box forming the basement should be well constructed with correctly placed hydrophilic strips or, better still: injectable hoses which can be repaired.

 We recommend the use of additional joint detailing and crystalline slurries to create a type B watertight structure.